robinkarim/Production-Book/docs/cid/cirrent-console-for-cloud-id.rst

 **Administrator**: An administrator can perform all the actions of a Cloud ID user.
 The administrator role is required to download Manifest Files, to configure APIs and to trigger device provisioning into the API if needed.
 This is a back-office task that involves advanced Cloud ID skills and access to cloud infrastructure.

-User roles for Cloud ID
+Creating a user
 ************************

 Users with the administrator role can create new users and assign either the Cloud ID user role or the Administrator role to that user.
-To add a user, simply navigate to Account Settings and Users.
-Click Add User to open the Create User dialog box and complete the requested fields – selecting the correct user role.
+To add a user, simply navigate to **Account Settings** and **Users**.
+Click **Add User** to open the **Create User** dialog box and complete the requested fields – selecting the correct user role.

 ABCDEFGHIJKL Tahir, kindly insert image on Creating a User as in draft 4 - 15 10 2021 document.
 ABCDEFGHIJKL